vanhugo/useless/README.md

-# useless
+# Useless!

-Useless Machine documentation
+This is Useless Machine kit documentation for a Maker Faire project.